-Whenever it reaches a specific point, it will automatically generate an order for the particular ink.
+Whenever it reaches a specific point, it automatically generates an order for the particular ink.

-The automatic order saves up to 50% ink as well as you don’t have to worry whenever the ink runs out.
+The automatic order saves up to 50% ink, and you don’t have to worry whenever the ink runs out.

-The smart App is intelligent, and it allows you to print or scan your documents to cloud services.
+The smart App is intelligent, allowing you to print or scan your documents to cloud services.

 You can take a print from email; that is a must-have feature for a business owner that wants to print specific documents.